dl-m9/JCLab-new/content/authors/Yangkaichen/_index.md

 <!-- <p style="text-align:justify">  -->
 I am kaichen Yang, an assistant professor at the Electrical and Computer Engineering department, Michigan Technology University.
 My research interests lie in deep learning-related cybersecurity, hardware security, and network security.

 I received my Ph.D. in Electrical Engineering from the University of Florida in 2022, under the supervision of Professor Shuo Wang, Professor Yier Jin, and Professor Yuguang Fang.
 I received my M.S.
 (2016) and B.S.
-(2013) in Information Science from University of Science and Technology of China (USTC) advised by Dr. Chi Zhang.
+(2013) in Information Science from University of Science and Technology of China (USTC) advised by [Dr. Chi Zhang](https://jcstemlab.netlify.app/author/dr.-zhang-chi/).

-I am looking for Ph.D. students who are interested in cybersecurity topics, including but not limited to deep learning security, IoT security, and hardware security.
-Full financial support in research assistantship (RA) or teaching assistantship (TA) will be offered for qualified students.
-If interested, please send your CV, transcript(s), and sample publications to Dr. Kaichen Yang at kaicheny@mtu.edu.
-Please refer to this link for the GRE/TOEFL requirements and other application-related information.

-For students at Michigan Tech, multiple paid part-time and volunteer research assistant positions are available.
-If you are interested, please send me your CV and transcripts (unofficial copies are acceptable).